vTrain: A Simulation Framework for Evaluating Cost-effective and Compute-optimal Large Language Model Training: Simulation and Validation Methodology

 Here $t$ is the derived communication time, $S$ is the size of data being transferred, $n$ is the number of workers (i.e., GPUs) participating in the collective communication, and $B$ is the \emph{effective} communication bandwidth.
 To better model the effective communication bandwidth, we introduce a tuning parameter called \emph{bandwidth effectiveness factor}, denoted as $\alpha$, and express the effective communication bandwidth as $B=\alpha B_{max}$ where $B_{max}$ is the maximum interconnection bandwidth, i.e., 800 Gbps ($=$ 200 Gbps $\times$ 4).
 To identify the optimal $\alpha$ value, we sweep this value from 0.1 to 1.0 and compare the \proposed-predicted single-iteration training times vs. the measured single-iteration training time.
 We observed that the average prediction error was minimized at $\alpha=1.0$ in our evaluation setting, which assumes that all the inter-node network bandwidth can fully be utilized.
-Using an $\alpha$ value of 1.0, our multi-node training validation study showed a MAPE of 14.88\% with a coefficient of determination of 0.9908 (\fig{fig:validation_result}(b)), demonstrating that our simple latency-bandwidth model is sufficiently accurate for multi-node training time predictions.
+Using an $\alpha$ value of 1.0, our multi-node training validation study showed a MAPE of 14.73\% with a coefficient of determination of 0.9887 (\fig{fig:validation_result}(b)).
+The primary causes of vTrain's multi-node simulation error are rooted on our simple latency-bandwidth model utilized for estimating inter-node communication latency, which introduces two main avenues of improvement.
+First, our inter-node communication model does not capture the effect of straggler GPU node’s training time at synchronization points, nor does it account for the latency overheads of NCCL kernel launches.
+Second, it is challenging for the latency-bandwidth communication model to accommodate the dynamic behaviors of a large, complicated network topology.
+For example, in \fig{fig:3d_parallelism}, there are four different data parallel groups across Node 0 and Node 3.
+Each group performs All-Reduce communications, and these communications from the four groups (depicted as gray arrows) share the same network building blocks (e.g., ToR switches), which can lead to potential interference between the groups.
+However, our analytical model is not able to capture such dynamic effects as it only accepts statically determined data size, number of GPUs involved in the inter-node communication, and link bandwidth as inputs.
+We believe the simulation errors of vTrain's multi-node training time can be alleviated by incorporating the dynamic nature of inter-node communication into our analytical model or by employing existing sophisticated modeling techniques~\cite{astra-sim-2, calculon}.
+We leave the augmentation of such advanced communication model as future work.